Printed on 4/29/2025

 • Credits: 5.00

-Introduces the student to basic electrical and electronic fundamentals needed by a technician to properly diagnose and repair complex electrical and electronic systems installed in Caterpillar and various FABCO rental service machines.
-This course is part of a training program called FABTECH, which is developed specifically for FABCO, and participants are subject to screening by FABCO, the sponsoring company.
+Introduces the student to basic electrical and electronic fundamentals needed by a technician to properly diagnose and repair complex electrical and electronic systems installed in various Caterpillar machines.
+This course is part of a training program called FABTECH, which is developed specifically for Fabick Cat, and participants are subject to screening by Fabick Cat, the sponsoring company.

 • Instructional Hours: 126